carpentries-incubator/lesson-parallel-python/_episodes/02-benchmarking.md

 ~~~
 {: .source}

-In Jupyter, type the following lines to compare the memory usage of the serial and parallel versions of the code presented above:
+In Jupyter, type the following lines to compare the memory usage of the serial and parallel versions of the code presented above (again, change the value of `10**7` to something higher if needed):
 ~~~python
 import numpy as np
 import dask.array as da